Execution of Poon Yuen Chung: Trial

+Under cross examination, Poon was questioned about her failure to mention Mr and Mrs Go until her third recorded statement with the police on 26 July 1991, and why in her previous two statements (recorded on 16 & 20 July) she had said her and Lam had bought the bags themselves from a market stall to carry the extra items they had bought.
+Poon testified that when she was being interrogated she was very frightened and emotional, which caused her to forget important facts by being unable to concentrate.
+Poon also claimed that the statements were recorded in a question-and-answer format, where each question was biasedly phrased by the police to induce her to admit her guilt, and they were therefore misleading and unreliable.
+When questioned on why herself and Lam had return tickets to Bangkok at the time of their arrest, while she had claimed they were planning on catching a flight home to Hong Kong from Singapore, Poon could not give any plausible explanation to the court.
+Poon claimed that she asked Mr Go to purchase the tickets on her behalf as he had contacts at a travel agency who would give a discount on the price.
+When he handed over the tickets, she did not understand what was written on them due to her poor English reading skills.
+Lam's testimony in her own defence was virtually identical to Poon's, however when questioned about why she had a return ticket to Bangkok, Lam claimed that she was unaware it was a return ticket as Poon had arranged their flights herself.

-DPP Ong argued that Poon and Lam had failed to rebut the legal presumption that they were in possession of and had knowledge of the drugs they were carrying.
+Deputy Public Prosecutor Ong Hian Sun argued that Poon and Lam had failed to rebut the legal presumption that they were in possession of and had knowledge of the drugs they were carrying.
 Their demeanor when asked by officials to check their bags was also important, as customs officer Mohd Rawi said both were stunned when told they wanted to examine the two bags.
 Their reaction showed they knew they had something illegal in their luggage.
 Furthermore, neither Poon nor Lam told the customs officers about Mr and Mrs Go or explained how they obtained the bags on the day they were caught and first questioned.
-The prosecution also found it unbelievable that that they would not have checked their belongings carefully before departing Thailand, especially since two strangers had provided the bags and then packed them on their behalf.
+The prosecution also found it unbelievable that they would not have checked their belongings carefully before departing Thailand, especially since two strangers had provided the bags and then packed them on their behalf.